Improving User Interface Generation Models from Designer Feedback: Methodology

 \subsubsection{Ranking}

 We designed the baseline ranking interface to mimic strategies used by LLM chat interfaces to elicit user feedback, e.g., asking users to select the better of two generated responses.
 Some other common interactions used to collect rankings include "thumbs up" or "thumbs down" controls, and implicitly ranking responses through user-initiated response regenerations (e.g., user is not satisfied with the first response).
 Our ranking interface displays a textual description and two candidate UIs arranged side-by-side.
+The two candidates are selected using uniform random sampling without replacement, following practices used in LLM evaluation and ``judge'' calibration settings~\cite{chiang2024chatbot,zheng2023chatbotarena}.
 The interface (Figure \ref{fig:feedback-interactions} Far Left) asks designers to select the UI that they feel is better-designed.
 If both UIs are poorly designed (e.g., both contain many design flaws), the interface asks designers to choose the UI that they feel is a better starting point for fixing.